HydrogeomorphologyTools/MSF---Modified-Single-Flow-DF-runout/README.md

 ## Description

-This repository provides an **ArcGIS Toolbox** implementing a debris flow potential propagation model from source points, following the Modified Single Flow Direction (MSF) approach based on the work by Huggel and colleagues.
+This repository provides an **ArcGIS Toolbox and a Python script** implementing a debris flow potential propagation model from source points, following the Modified Single Flow Direction (MSF) approach based on the work by Huggel and colleagues.
 The methodology draws primarily from the following key references:

 * Gruber & Huggel (2009) in *Geomorphometry* (Chapter 23)
 * Huggel et al. (2003) in *Natural Hazards and Earth System Sciences*